At a Glance

 Project Manager and Staff +

-Accelerating Innovations for Energy Efficiency Initiative
+Accelerating Innovative Start-ups for Energy Efficiency

 The proposed Initiative will support start-ups to create marketable innovative Energy Efficiency (EE) solutions through acceleration programs which include engaging with the start-up community, providing technical guidance, financial support; combined with enhancing policies and creating a national network of innovative EE start-ups.